MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/ns-acxevents-acx_event_config.md

 ## -description

-The ACX_EVENT_CONFIG structure is used to define the acx event configuration.
+The ACX_EVENT_CONFIG structure is used to define the ACX event configuration.

 ## -struct-fields